Accident at work

 Other construction injuries include:

 - Poor layout of site

 - Inadequate safety briefings

-So if any of these failures - or any other obvious negligence - have caused you to sustain an injury on site - talk to one of our specialist lawyers about starting a compensation claim today.
+So if any of these failures - or any other obvious negligence - have caused you to sustain an injury on site - talk to one of our specialist solicitors about starting a construction injury compensation claim today.

 What is employers' liability insurance?

 This is an insurance policy that every employer is required to have, by law.
 It ensures that money is available to compensate workers if they suffer any illness or injury due to their employer's negligence.

 How much is my construction injury claim worth?

 Every injury claim is different, and the final figure for compensation depends upon the , as well as how much it might affect your ability to work in the future, and how much any rehabilitation might cost.